-One outstanding free tutorial is the Snap-Set Pendant by Anne Lemons for Art Jewelry Magazine (register free before you can download).
+One outstanding free tutorial is the Snap-Set Pendant by Anne Lemons for Art Jewelry Magazine (Update : no longer available).
 The ready made snap setting will take appropriately sized faceted gemstones.
 There is space at the back to thread the wires through to form the bail and decorative wire work.

 If you are a beginner wire worker, don't forget the easiest bail is actually a wire wrapped loop.
 If you are going to slip a chain through the loop, make sure you make it large enough.
 Ruby's Beadwork has this tutorial which illustrates how to add swirls and even a bead for a bit of flourish.

 good basic video tutorial which covers how to make bails for top drilled, side drilled and vertically drilled stones.
 I recommend nylon jawed pliers to smooth wire.